Web Applications Remain Prime Targets for Attackers

 Support for modern authentication protocols such as OAuth 2.0 ensures complete coverage across both public and authenticated routes.
 This provides a realistic assessment of WAF behavior under production-like conditions, offering actionable guidance for tuning security configurations.

-Cymulate conducts WAF attack simulations that align with OWASP and common application exploits.
+Cymulate conducts attack simulations that align with OWASP and common application exploits that target web applications and APIs.
 Because the assessment focuses solely on web-facing components, no internal test point is required.

-Security teams provide Cymulate with the URLs or endpoints of the web applications to be tested; typically, the organization’s publicly accessible assets.
-The WAF assessment then launches simulated exploit payloads directly against those endpoints, replicating techniques such as SQL injection (SQLi), cross-site scripting (XSS), remote file inclusion (RFI) and command injection.
+Security teams provide Cymulate with the URLs or endpoints of the web applications to be tested – typically, the organization’s publicly accessible assets.
+Cymulate then launches simulated exploit payloads directly against those endpoints, replicating techniques such as SQL injection (SQLi), cross-site scripting (XSS), remote file inclusion (RFI) and command injection.

 Each assessment generates detailed results identifying: